 “The mission was screaming suicide but I didn’t give a damn.
 At least I’d die being a pain in the ass.”

 Reviewers Rig: 27″ iMac, Core i5 Quad 2.8Ghz, 8GB RAM, ATI Radeon HD5750 1GB.
 Mountain Lion 10.8.5, Apple Wired Keyboard, Logitech Wireless Trackball M570.

 Max Payne 3 ran surprisingly well on my setup.
-Gameplay remained smooth even in the most heavy firefights with all settings on high, and a resolution of 1920×1080.
+Gameplay remained smooth even in the heaviest firefights with all settings on high and a resolution of 1920×1080.
 Given this is a Cider port, I did not expect it to perform so well in this area.
 The game will give you a performance warning should you try and change the graphics past what it thinks your machine can handle.
 Multiplayer also performed smoothly, even in large team fights with a lot of bullets flying and explosions booming.
 I didn’t notice any lag either, so that’s a plus.
-Sadly the game is far from bug free.
+Sadly the game is far from bug-free.
 It will frequently get stuck on the “initializing” loading screen before the main menu, causing you to force quit and then restart your computer before the game will open again.
 When trying the “very high” texture option, I would sometimes get weird black textures on characters and screen glitches.
-Turning this down to High fixed the issue however.
+Turning this down to High fixed the issue, however.

 - Gorgeous, violent and dark gameplay

 - Multiplayer is fun